LeeAnnEditor/o365hq/blog/Make your way to zero-trust network security with Microsoft 365.md

 ### Conclusion

-Building zero-trust network is the right way to achieve security goals.
+Building a zero-trust network is the right way to achieve security goals.
-By putting conditional access restrictions in place, you extend the horizon of productivity, as employees work effectively, while the data remains protected from downloading to the local drive and from the attacks, as [MFA]{.caps} has 99.9% effectiveness in blocking identity-based attacks.
-Knowledge is power, start empowering your company now!
+By putting conditional access restrictions in place, you extend the horizon of productivity, as employees work effectively while the data remains protected from downloading to the local drive and from the attacks, as [MFA]{.caps} has 99.9% effectiveness in blocking identity-based attacks.
+Knowledge is power; start empowering your company now!